Montana Hunting License: Cost, Requirements & How to Apply

 Do I need hunter education to hunt in Montana?

-Yes, Montana requires hunter education for first-time buyers.
-Required for anyone born after January 1, 1985 The state accepts hunter education certificates from other states.
+Yes, hunter education is required for anyone born after January 1, 1985.
+Montana accepts certificates from other states.

 Can non-residents hunt in Montana?